-ELIGLBLE APPLICANTS: The funds are available to enrolled members of Montana’s federally recognized tribes in Montana and to enrolled members of the Little Shell Tribe residing in Montana.
+ELIGLBLE APPLICANTS: The funds are available to enrolled members of the eight federally recognized tribes in Montana.
 All applications must include documentation of tribal enrollment in the form of a Certified Indian Blood (CIB) Form or tribal ID.
 An application will be considered incomplete without this information.

 GRANT AMOUNT: Awards for individual businesses can be up to $14,000 with a minimum dollar to dollar cash or in-kind match ($1:$1) and must be firmly committed and documented in the application.

 INFORMATION TO GATHER AND UPLOAD WITH THE APPLICATION: